hlee260/ARTIST-Integration-Companion/README.md

 Cellular Engineering Group at the National Institute of Standards and Technology

 Overview
-ARTISTIC is a Python-based graphical application for designing and simulating RNA-based molecular sensors using the ARTIST (Aptamer-Regulated dART-Initiated Synthesis Translation) platform.
+ARTISTIC is a Python-based software designed to methodize molecular signal transduction using the ARTIST (Aptamer-Regulated Transcription for In-vitro Sensing and Transduction) platform.
 The software provides tools for:

-dART Design: Generate optimized DNA templates for aptamer-regulated txn based on input aptamer Kd,apparent Fitting: Normalize RFU vs time kinetic plots and extract dissociation constants from kinetic plot Analog:Simulate dose-response curve and prescribe experimenta for analog sensor
+dART Design: Generate DNA templates for aptamer-regulated transcription (dARTs) based on an input aptamer, reported Kd, and reported salt/buffer conditions
+Kd,apparent Fit: Normalize RFU vs time kinetic plots and extract dissociation constants from kinetic plot
-Digital: Simulate dose-response curve and prescribe experiment for digital sensor
+Analog: Prescribe experimentation for analog response based on desired detection range and simulate dose-response curves
+Digital: Prescribe experimentation for digital response based on desired threshold and simulate dose-response curves

 Operating System
 Windows: Native support with start.bat launcher